clipopera2025/clipopera_assets/README.md

 Open `http://localhost:4000` in your browser to see the interactive avatar.

+The page uses Three.js from a CDN but bundles a copy of `GLTFLoader.js` as a fallback in case the CDN is unavailable.

 The avatar page requests chat completions from the Express server via `/chat`.
 Configure these additional environment variables for live responses: